ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/VXCases.rst

    #.
 Download directly from the S3 bucket using a browser.
 The data is available at https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#sample_cases/release-public-v2.1.0/.

    #.
-Download from a terminal using the AWS command line interface (CLI) if installed:
+Download from a terminal using the AWS command line interface (CLI), if installed:

       .. code-block:: console

          aws s3 cp https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#sample_cases/release-public-v2.1.0/Indy-Severe-Weather.tgz Indy-Severe-Weather.tgz

    #.
-Download from a terminal using wget:
+Download from a terminal using ``wget``:

       .. code-block:: console

          wget https://noaa-ufs-srw-pds.s3.amazonaws.com/sample_cases/release-public-v2.1.0/Indy-Severe-Weather.tgz

-This tar file contains :term:`IC/LBC <IC/LBCs>` files, observation data, model/forecast output and MET verification output for the sample forecast.
-Users who have never run the SRW App on their system before will also need to download the fix files required for SRW App forecasts and the NaturalEarth shapefiles required for plotting.
-Users can download the fix file data from a browser at https://noaa-ufs-srw-pds.s3.amazonaws.com/current_srw_release_data/fix_data.tgz or visit :numref:`Section %s <StaticFixFiles>` for instructions on how to download the data with wget.
+This tar file contains :term:`IC/LBC <IC/LBCs>` files, observation data, model/forecast output, and MET verification output for the sample forecast.
+Users who have never run the SRW App on their system before will also need to download (1) the fix files required for SRW App forecasts and (2) the NaturalEarth shapefiles required for plotting.
+Users can download the fix file data from a browser at https://noaa-ufs-srw-pds.s3.amazonaws.com/current_srw_release_data/fix_data.tgz or visit :numref:`Section %s <StaticFixFiles>` for instructions on how to download the data with ``wget``.
 NaturalEarth files are available at https://noaa-ufs-srw-pds.s3.amazonaws.com/NaturalEarth/NaturalEarth.tgz.
 See the :ref:`Graphics <srw_v2.1.0:Graphics>` chapter of the release documentation for more information.

 After downloading ``Indy-Severe-Weather.tgz`` using one of the three methods above, untar the downloaded compressed archive file: